 The Feinberg School of Medicine’s AMCAS deadline is the beginning of November.
 The secondary application deadline falls in mid-November, as does the deadline for letters of recommendation.
 July is the Feinberg School of Medicine’s commit-to-enroll deadline.
 The application process is lengthy, so it’s crucial to keep these important dates in mind.

 The Feinberg School of Medicine received 8,073 applications in the last admissions cycle.
 Of all applicants, 823 were invited to interview, and 150 students enrolled.
-As such, the Northwestern medical school acceptance rate is approximately 2%.
-The last entering class is made up of 54% women and 46% men.
+As such, the Northwestern medical school acceptance rate is 1.86%.
+The last entering class is made up of 81 women and 69 men.

 The acceptance rate at the Feinberg School of Medicine is low because it’s a top-rated program.
 You can give yourself the best possible chance at getting in by pursuing medical school admission consulting services.